12 Top-Rated Attractions & Things to Do in Montpellier

 The 18th-century Italianate Opéra Comédie theater presents classical music concerts and opera performances.
 At nighttime, colorful lighting illuminates the Opera House and other buildings, giving the square a festive appearance.

 The Place de la Comédie is the ideal starting point to explore the historic center of Montpellier, known as L'Écusson.
 The French word "Écusson" translates to "escutcheon," which describes the area's shape, resembling a shield.
-This grouping of medieval quarters surrounds the modern Place de la Comédie and encompasses many top tourist attractions including the Musée Fabre, the Cathédrale Saint-Pierre, and the Place de la Canourgue.
+This grouping of walled medieval quarters surrounds the modern Place de la Comédie and encompasses many top tourist attractions including the Musée Fabre, the Cathédrale Saint-Pierre, and the Place de la Canourgue.

 From the Rue de la Loge, it's a short walk to the lovely Place Jean-Jaurès, where al fresco restaurant terraces spill out into the square.
 A pleasant stroll continues along the handsome Rue Foch, a good place for shopping and casual dining.
 A favorite spot for lunch or dinner is found off Rue Foch on the Rue Saint-Firmin, L'Artichaut, a Michelin Guide "Bib Gourmand" restaurant that serves delicious Mediterranean cuisine at an affordable price.